ben-gee723/pb-adv-test/README.md

 ```

 #### Arrays
 * Use array methods to manipulate the data the array below.
+The first two items in the array should switch positions and the third item should be replaced by a new item.
 Change the data to get the result below.
 Print your solution to the console.

 **Original Array**
 ```javascript